What is the Teaching Capabilities Statement?

 Yes, non-academic entry requirements apply to all initial teacher education programs in Australia.

-What does the Education Statement need to cover?
+What does the Teaching Capabilities Statement need to cover?
 Are there any particular questions I should address?

-The 400-word Education Statement requires information about your motivation to teach.
+The 400-600 word Teaching Capabilities Statement requires information about your motivation to teach.
 It must address each of the following three themes:

 - The reason you want to be a teacher (i.e. motivation for choosing the teaching profession, potential outcomes and impact etc.)